Skip to content

 A Deep Dive Into Cryptocurrency Recovery

-Almost 4 million bitcoins have been lost forever.
-As of autumn 2022, that equates to around $66.5 billion in bitcoin, which is about 20% of the entire circulating amount.
-Because blockchain technology doesn’t use intermediaries like banks, users are entirely responsible for their assets making cryptocurrency recovery difficult.
+It’s estimated that as much as 4 million Bitcoin have been lost forever.
+As of 2025, that equates to about $356 billion in BTC, or approximately 18% of the total circulating supply.
+Because blockchain technology doesn’t use intermediaries like banks, users are entirely responsible for their assets, making cryptocurrency recovery difficult.

-These losses can be for various reasons, from user error, broken hard drives, incorrect transactions, or even lost private keys.
-In some exceptional cases, centralized exchanges may get your funds back, but unfortunately, decentralized exchanges and wallets don’t have a helpline.
-This can be a bitter pill to swallow if you’re used to traditional finance.
+These losses can result from user error, broken hard drives, incorrect transactions, or even lost private keys.
+In some exceptional cases, centralized exchanges may be able to recover your funds.
+Unfortunately, neither decentralized exchanges nor hot wallets have a helpline.
+It can be a bitter pill to swallow if you’re used to traditional finance.

 Cryptocurrency recovery is the process of retrieving lost or stolen cryptocurrency.
-This is generally done through the help of cryptocurrency recovery experts who are experienced in retrieving funds.
+It’s done with the help of cryptocurrency recovery experts who are experienced in retrieving funds.
 However, it is important to note that not all cases of lost cryptocurrency can be recovered.
-For example, if funds have been scammed or stolen, there is no way to retrieve them.
+For example, if funds are stolen or scammed, there is no way to recover them.

 Start your Cryptocurrency Recovery